TAREA, partners and member organizations implements various projects

 Project: Training of Girls on Solar Installation and Maintenance Southern Highland Tanzania

-Impacts of the project: Girls have stayed at home in villages and self-reliant.
+Impacts of the project: Girls have stayed at home in villages and are self-reliant.

 January - December 2020